wheelercj/chriswheeler.dev/content/posts/copy-repos-between-devices-using-bash.md

 #!/usr/bin/env bash
 set -euo pipefail

-# Copies a git repo either locally or to/from another machine.
+# Syncs a git repo either locally or to/from another machine.
 Files and
 # folders ignored by git are not copied.
 # https://chriswheeler.dev/posts/copy-repos-between-devices-using-bash/